 It’s important to remember that you can encounter health issues whether you are traveling or at home — it’s just a part of life.
 It’s all too easy to let our fears about having health issues, or dealing with health issues, control the scope of our lives.”

 Getting sick or having a flare-up while traveling happens, and as the experiences above show, it's manageable.
 While traveling with a

 health ailment or chronic illness may not sound simple, it can definitely be done.

-Dr. Jen Caudle, DO, family physician and associate professor at Rowan University
+Expert: Dr. Jen Caudle, DO, family physician and associate professor at Rowan University